Heaveness/GTFriendlyO/README.md

 * Please note that this is only a baseline modpack, more mods will be considered in the future.
 Mainly mods needed for a better experience. **Stay tuned!**

-* Can be played Vanilla with other mods with this mod-pack, especially client-side mods.
+* Can be played Vanilla with other mods with this mod-pack, especially with client-side mods.
+It's recommended to use a bunch of fix mods to prevent further issues with GTFO.
+But it's up to the players if they want them not, not necessary.

 * Most likely will NOT be compatible with other custom Rundowns or modpacks that changes the same Datablocks.
 Otherwise, give it a try and let me know.

+#### Recommended mods, but not required:
+* `Fridos_Sorted_Boosters` by Fridolin
+* `Perfect Boosters` by Localia
+* `PingEverything` by Localia
+* `BetterMaps` by GTFOModding
+* `BetterBioTracker` by GTFOModding
+* `Accurate Crosshair` by Dinorush
+* `SkipIntro` by Shadsterwolf
+* `ChatterReborn` by easternunit100
+* `MeleeTimer` by long_walter
+* `InLevelCarryOnBack` by Hikaria
+* `StuckEnemyFix` by hirnukuono
+> Dev Note: These are recommended, but not needed.
+Some of these mods with have configs that will be packaged with the mod-pack, but not the mod itself.
+These aren't necessary, but nice to have on the list.

 ## Major Changes